google-deepmind/nuclease_design/README.md

 </div>

 ## Analyzing our enzyme activity dataset
 You can use our dataset of estimated enzyme activity for 55,760 NucB variants to develop new machine learning models or to generate new insights about NucB.
+A csv of the dataset can be found in [data/landscape.csv](data/landscape.csv)

 A simple notebook has been provided to load and analyze the data: [<img src="https://colab.research.google.com/assets/colab-badge.svg">](https://colab.research.google.com/github/google-deepmind/nuclease_design/blob/main/notebooks/plot_landscape_analysis.ipynb
 )